sanity-io/sanity-template-svelte-kit/README.md

 ## Building

-Your site should already be connected to [Netlify](https://netlify.com).
 If you want, you can install any [adapter](https://kit.svelte.dev/docs#adapters) for your target environment.
 To execute builds locally, run:

 ```bash
 npm run build